jalee4356/Project/Data_Analysis/University_admission/README.md

 ![Alt_text](https://github.com/SeogyeongHwang/Project/blob/bda21fd2263898710ac970d95254807b052177db/Data_Analysis/University_admission/Plots/Data_normalization_plot.jpg)
 #### < Normalization data Box Plot >
+This box plot graph provids a clear overview of the central tendencies and variability of each variable relevant to university admissions.
 + Most variables have a median around 0.6.
 + There are a few outliers, particularly in the CGPA and Chance of Admit, LOR.
 + In contrast, 'GRE Score', 'TOEFL Score', 'University Rating', 'SOP' are widely distributed and have no outliers.